-2014 Legatum Fellowship Application is now closed for the next entering class of Legatum Fellows.
-Legatum Fellows benefit from tuition assistance and a robust program that prepares them for successful careers as entrepreneurs.
+The 2015 Legatum Fellowship Application is now open.
+Legatum Fellows benefit from a scholarship award and a program that prepare them for successful careers as entrepreneurs.

 The Legatum Center seeks entrepreneurs who aspire to have a lasting and positive economic impact on low-income countries by developing their own entrepreneurial ideas and building their own local enterprises.
 The Center’s approach is intensely practical.
 Recognizing that even the best innovations can be rendered useless if not distributed effectively, we work closely with our Fellows to design not just innovative products and services, but also workable, affordable, and sustainable business distribution methods.

 The Fellowship is open to all incoming and current MIT graduate students.
-Students currently enrolled as sophomore or juniors at MIT may apply to become a Legatum Fellow for the upcoming class.
-The program consists of:
+Students currently enrolled as sophomores or juniors at MIT may apply to become a Legatum Fellow for the upcoming class.
+The program includes:

-Legatum Fellows are accepted in the Spring prior to the academic year of their fellowship and begin working on their business proposals in the Summer months.
-Fellowships are awarded for one or two years, depending on a student's course of study.
+Legatum Fellows are accepted in the spring prior to the academic year of their fellowship and begin working on their business proposals in the summer months.
+Fellowships are awarded for one year.
 Legatum Fellowship alumni join a growing network of international entrepreneurs committed to bringing their business plans to fruition.

 A generous gift from The MasterCard Foundation has established The MasterCard Foundation Fellowships within the Legatum Center to support MIT students who wish to establish businesses in low-income countries.
 This grant will provide up to 200 fellowships over a period of ten years, an average of 20 fellowships per year, with a preference for students working on projects in Africa.
 The application process is the same for all Legatum Fellowship applicants.